Lee Patrick (saxophonist): Compositions and arrangements

 Several of Lee Patrick's other arrangements and transcriptions for various combinations of saxophones are published by Belwin, Bourne, Theodore Presser, and Ethos.

 Saxophone research and writing

 Patrick served as director of scholarly publications for the North American Saxophone Alliance for many years.
 He has published numerous articles about saxophone history, acoustics, and pedagogy.
 Many of these articles were printed in Saxophone Symposium and Saxophone Journal.
+In 2014 he compiled and edited The Rascher Reader, a compendium of the writing on various topics by Sigurd M. Rascher.